 - corners will be pretty much unreachable.

-I’ve made a template to illustrate (clickable for full size version):
+I’ve made a template to illustrate (download full size version):

 So despite total image size, only 800×800 central section will be visible in both screen modes.